Wilson Medical Centre

 A bone mineral densitometry study or BMD, is used to detect a disease called osteoporosis and to assess fracture risk.
-Bone density is a medical term normally referring to the amount of mineral matter per square centimeter of bones.
+Bone density is a medical term normally referring to the amount of mineral matter per square centimetre of bones.
 Osteoporosis is a decrease of the mineral in your bones that can lead to weak bones and fractures.
 The bone mineral densitometer uses low dose x-rays to produce images of the spine and hip.
 The spine and hip are measured because osteoporotic fractures occur most often in these areas.
 A computer determines how much bone mineral is present.
 The radiation exposure is approximately one-tenth that of a chest x-ray.

 Can I eat or drink before my exam and what should I wear to my examination?

 Yes, however, do not take calcium supplements for two hours prior to your exam.
 Please wear comfortable clothing that does not have zippers or other metal fasteners.
 Belt buckles, metal or thick plastic buttons and metal jewellery will need to be removed from the spine and hip area prior to your bone densitometry exam.